Happy

 St Andrew’s Day: Scotland’s National Celebration of Heritage and Pride

-Every year in November, Scots around the world celebrate their national day in honor of their patron saint, St. Andrew.
+Every year in November, Scots around the world celebrate their national day in honour of the patron saint, St. Andrew.

 When is St. Andrew’s Day?

-St. Andrew’s Day falls on November 30th each year, commemorating the death of St. Andrew in 60 AD.
+St. Andrew’s Day falls on Sunday November 30th each year, making it the perfect excuse for a full weekend of celebrations.

 The date lands on different days of the week annually, but the festivities carry on regardless.
 If it happens to land on a weekday, Scotland gets a Bank Holiday!